Avijit Sen: Filmmaking style

 In the initial days of his film-making career, he worked as an associate with Rajkumar Hirani.
 He assisted him in Lage Raho Munna Bhai and 3 Idiots, besides working in a few commercial shoots.
 He attributes his style of film-making as one which is inspired from Rajkumar Hirani.
 He mentioned in an interview that he got his knack of telling relatable human stories from Hirani, who told him that well scripted life stories always appeal to human emotions.

-His films are centered around the issues persistent in our everyday life and the sufferings faced by a common man in the society owing to those issues.
-All of his stories display deep emotional attachment and detachments among the various relations in a family.
-His films are usually not centered around a conventional lead "hero and heroine" but focus on the cavernous bonding between the lead hero and one to two senior parallel lead characters.
-Vivid backgrounds and vibrant cinematographic shots, coupled with closeup shots and monologues with specific focus on the emotions displayed by the characters are a signature style of his movies.
-The story also includes several other actors, who play pivotal roles of close relatives or acquaintance of the leads.
-Actors like Biswajit Sen and Kharaj Mukherjee are present in all of his films to add to the humour quotient of the films.
+Sen's films display deep emotional attachment and detachments among the various relations in a family.
+His films don't revolve around a conventional lead pair but focus on the cavernous bonding between the lead hero and one to two senior parallel lead characters.
+Monologues with specific focus on the emotions displayed by the characters are a signature style of his movies.

 Recurring collaborations

 Sen has collaborated with Dev as the lead actor in all of his films.
-Ambarish Bhattacharya, Biswanath Basu, Koneenica Banerjee and Kharaj Mukherjee have played supporting roles in all the films while Sujay Datta Ray has been the editor.
+Ambarish Bhattacharya, Biswanath Basu, Koneenica Banerjee and Kharaj Mukherjee have played supporting roles in most the films while Sujay Datta Ray has been the editor.
 Only people with two or more collaborations are listed.